Counseling Licensing Requirements in Nebraska

-As a professional counselor in Nebraska, you may have one of several licenses – and one of several titles.
-You will be licensed as a mental health practitioner or an independent mental health practitioner depending on your training and qualifications.
-As an independent mental health practitioner you have an expanded scope of practice.
-You will be able to diagnose major mental disorders without consultation with a psychologist or psychiatrist.
+As a professional counselor in Nebraska, you can hold multiple licenses and several titles.
+You can gain licensure as a mental health practitioner or as an independent mental health practitioner depending on your training and qualifications.
+As an independent mental health practitioner, you can benefit from an expanded scope of practice, allowing you to diagnose and treat major mental disorders without needing to consult with a psychologist or psychiatrist.
 Although it does not necessarily take longer to become an independent practitioner, this position requires aspiring counselors to complete more stringent training requirements.

 Mental Health Practitioner Certifications

-Antioch University offers a new Online MA in Clinical Mental Health Counseling program that is in the CACREP accreditation process and mirrors the CACREP-accredited program delivered on campus.
-Specializations in: Substance Abuse and Addictions Counseling (SAAC) and Counseling Military Service Personnel and their Families (MSPF).
-Antioch is a private, not-for-profit university. (*This program is NOT available to students in CA, IL, IA, KS, MO, NH, ND)
+Antioch University offers a new online MA in clinical mental health counseling program that is currently in the CACREP accreditation process; this distance program mirrors the CACREP-accredited program delivered on campus.
+The program features specializations in substance abuse and addictions counseling (SAAC) and counseling military service personnel and their families (MSPF).
+Antioch is a private, not-for-profit university. (*Applicants should note that this program is NOT available to students who live in CA, IL, IA, KS, MO, NH, or ND.)

 - Theories and techniques of human behavior intervention